 Thompson's Water Seal is one of the deck sealers commonly used to protect decks from such menaces as moisture and mildew.
-If you just had a new deck built, you probably realize that you need to coat it with a sealant to protect it from the elements.
+If you recently added a new deck, you probably realize that you need to coat it with a sealant to protect it from the elements.
 But whether you choose to use Thompson's Water Seal or another brand, you may feel overwhelmed trying to decide between all the options available.

 At the heart of the learning process is differentiating between deck sealers and stains.
-On their website, Thompson's Water Seal states a basic rule-of-thumb for choosing between these two related but different products, which is built on the following observation: "the more wood grain you want to see, the more often you will have to re-coat your deck over time."
+On their website, Thompson's Water Seal states a basic rule-of-thumb for choosing between these two related but different products: "the more wood grain you want to see, the more often you will have to re-coat your deck over time."
 Thus, at one end of the spectrum, we find "clear finish" among the Thompson's Water Seal products:

 - Clear finishes allow you to see the natural wood grain.